johnsonjh/duma/README.md

 - The latest release version of **DUMA** is available to download from [GitHub](https://github.com/johnsonjh/duma/releases/latest) and [other mirrors](https://github.com/johnsonjh/duma#releases).
+  * *NOTE*: If the latest release version is more than a few dozen commits behind the master branch, you may wish to try the master branch instead of the last release.
+While there are no guarantees made (for any release of **DUMA**), best efforts are put forth to ensure the master branch is functional and passes tests on Linux and Solaris.

 - You can use the _Git_ distributed version control tool to download the latest release version, the current development version, or the